 Controlling Sorrel Plant Pests

 The best sorrel pest control, of course, is prevention.
 Keep your plants thinned and spaced out from each other.
 This will force any invading pests to be more exposed to the elements, which they may not like.
-Keep each sorrel plant at least 11-12 inches (28 to 30 cm.) apart.
+Keep each sorrel plant at least 11 to 12 inches (28-31 cm.) apart.
 You can also thin the leaves without reducing your harvest by very much.

 If aphids are infesting your sorrel, an easy organic solution is to blast the leaves with water.
 This will knock them off without damaging the plants too much.